Skip to main content

 Provide documentation based on account type:

-• POD accounts: beneficiary provides certified death certificate and valid government-issued ID to claim funds
+• POD accounts: beneficiary provides certified death certificate and valid government-issued ID to claim funds; the account is not part of the deceased party's estate

-• Trust accounts: successor trustee provides death certificate, trust document, and trustee ID
+• Formal revocable-trust accounts: the successor trustee provides the death certificate, the Certificate of Trust or trust agreement, and trustee ID

-• Accounts without POD, trust, or survivorship: executor or administrator provides Letters Testamentary or Letters of Administration from probate court
+• Accounts without POD, trust, or survivorship: the executor or administrator provides Letters Testamentary or Letters of Administration (or other documentation duly issued and satisfactory to the bank) so it can consider payment to the estate representative

 Required Documents